pmbrull/pmbrull-github-io-archive/_pages/about.md

 The main theme is built on jekyll by Michael Rose: [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/).

+Some amazing graphic functions implemented in python are extracted from Python Data Sciende Handbook.
+Amazing material!

 Images used in the site are from [Unsplash](https://unsplash.com/).
 Kudos to the artists:

 * Tobias van Schneider